chnawaz/Front-end-projects/README.md

 # buddy-programar
-this is my first Repository
+this is my first Repository.
+Aurthor- Muhammad Nawaz